uzh-dqbm-cmi/PRIDICT2/README.md

   ####  Optional:
   -  `--output-dir`: output directory where results are dumped on disk (default: `./predictions`; directory must already exist before running)
   -  `--use_5folds`: Use all 5-folds trained models.
 Default is to use fold-1 model
-  -  `--cores`: Number of cores to use for multiprocessing.
-Maximum 3 cores due to memory limitations.
-Default value 0 uses 3 cores if available.
   -  `--nicking`: Additionally, design nicking guides for edit (PE3) with DeepSpCas9 prediction ([Kim et al. 2019](https://www.science.org/doi/10.1126/sciadv.aax9249)).
   -  `--ngsprimer`: Additionally, design NGS primers for edit based on [Primer3](https://primer3.org/) design.